arnauog/weather/README.md

 When I import this csv file into Power BI, I do a quick analysis of the years registered with a line chart, with the year and the sum(snow_depth_mm), and I find that Vaduz has clearly wrong data, since the sum(snow_depth_mm) is way higher than the rest, so I decide to exclude this city from the dataframe.

-Most cities have snow data from 1973, so I apply this filter, but the I find that Petropavlovsk-Kamchatsky (Russia) has only data from 1997, so I exclude it.
+Most cities have snow data from 1973, so I apply this filter, but then I find that Petropavlovsk-Kamchatsky (Russia) has only data from 1997, so I exclude it.

 I also find that Taraz has a weird peak in 1994 and has snow data only until 1998, so I exclude it as well.

 Sapporo has no data from 2003 to 2013.

-Mikkeli has only data from 1977 to 2006.
+Mikkeli has only data from 1982 to 2006, so this will be the constraint.

+In the end I am left with Tromsø, Syktyvkar (Russia), Brașov (Romania) and Mikkeli (Finland).

+# Conclusions

+In the end we have studied mostly the rainfall and temperature.

+Comparing the accumulated rainfall and the number of rainy days gave us an interesting relationship and details about rain behaviour in different places.

+Regarding temperature, we studied the relationship between the avg, the max and min temperatures, seeing also that many places, although having the same average temperature, are very seasonal and are very extreme in winter and summer.